robisim74/angular-l10n/README.md

 ## Types
 Angular l10n types that it is useful to know:
+- `L10nConfig` Contains:
+    - `format` Format of the translation language.
+Pattern: `language[-script][-region]`
+    - `providers` The providers of the translations data
+    - `keySeparator` Sets key separator
+    - `defaultLocale` Defines the default locale to be used
+    - `schema` Provides the schema of the supported locales

+    Optionally:
+    - `fallback` Translation fallback
+    - `cache` Caching for providers

 - `L10nLocale` Contains a `language`, in the format `language[-script][-region][-extension]`, where:
     - `language` ISO 639 two-letter or three-letter code
     - `script` ISO 15924 four-letter script code